vegarsti/csvprint/README.md

 The Dark Knight        2008         $185 000 000
 12 Angry Men           1957         $350 000
 ```
-You can also pipe output from other programs to `csvprint` to format the output:
+You can also pipe into `csvprint`:

 ```
 » cat imdb.csv | csvprint